neovim/neovim.github.io/_posts/2020-04-14-newsletter.md

 What's new
 ----------

 The [last newsletter](https://neovim.io/news/2017/12/) covered everything up to release 0.2.2 of Neovim.
-Half a year has passed, and the project has been as busy as ever improving both user and developer experience.
-The culmination of these efforts is release 0.3, which we'd like to introduce to you:
+Two years have passed, and the project has been as busy as ever improving both user and developer experience.
+Along the way we released in June 2018 the version 0.3.
+Though this newsletter arrives a bit late (after version 0.4 was released), we still deemed it worth to introduce 0.3 in case you missed anything:

 As always, check [Following HEAD](https://github.com/neovim/neovim/wiki/Following-HEAD) for any breaking changes.